NBISweden/workshop-mlbiostatistics/CONTRIBUTING.md

 git checkout -b session-example
 ```

-#### Prepare a self-contained folder with teaching materials for a given session, e.g. session-[description]
+### Prepare a self-contained folder
+Prepare a folder with teaching materials for a given session, e.g. `session-example`.
 It is probably easiest to use Markdown for the main document, to be able to display content on Github and NBIS website.
 However, feel free to use other solutions if you have any other strong preferences.

 **e.g. folder structure with .md and .Rmd**